 The Mergers & Acquisitions Review: Regulation Of Financial Institutions M&A in the United States

 M&A involving financial institutions, which for the purposes of this chapter are defined to include banks and insurance companies, constitute a major segment of the US M&A market every year.
 This chapter examines the evolving legal and regulatory features of M&A deals in the financial services market, and seeks to provide guidance as to how the changing face of regulation is likely to impact transactions in this important market segment.
 This chapter is written at a time of great uncertainty related to the covid-19 pandemic and its impact on the global economy.
-Moreover, a likely change in US leadership could herald a return to more strict regulation, particularly over larger banks.
-How those events are ultimately resolved will likely have a very substantial impact of financial institutions in the US, and on their activity in the M&A market.
+Moreover, the Biden administration could herald a return to more strict regulation, particularly over larger banks.
+How those events are ultimately resolved will likely have a substantial impact on financial institutions in the United States, and on their activity in the M&A market.

 ii Bank M&A

-With approximately 250 mergers per year over the past decade,2 and almost 5,500 banks remaining in the United States,3 M&A has been and will continue to be a constant feature of the US banking landscape.
-Given that they constitute 85 per cent of US banks by number4 (if not by aggregate banking assets), community banks (defined for these purposes as those with less than US$10 billion of assets) always will dominate the M&A space.
-Indeed, in the years following the financial crisis there were very few deals outside of community banking, as larger banks enhanced their capital bases and focused on responding to the enhanced regulatory standards imposed by the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank) and enhanced scrutiny by the federal banking agencies.
+With approximately 230 mergers per year over the past decade,2 and almost 5,000 banks remaining in the United States,3 M&A has been and will continue to be a constant feature of the US banking landscape.
+Given that they constitute nearly 91 per cent of US banks by number4 (if not by aggregate banking assets), community banks (defined for these purposes as those with less than US$10 billion of assets) will always dominate the M&A space.
+Indeed, in the years following the financial crisis, there were very few deals outside of community banking, as larger banks enhanced their capital bases and focused on responding to the enhanced regulatory standards imposed by the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank) and enhanced scrutiny by the federal banking agencies.

-However, more recently these larger banks have started to participate in more bank and non-bank deal activity.
-For reasons discussed below these institutions, as well as foreign banks seeking to gain greater access to the US market, can be expected to play an increasingly prominent role in the bank M&A market unless the environment turns more negative to growth due to political, economic, pandemic or other factors.
+However, more recently, these larger banks have started to participate in more bank and non-bank deal activity.
+For reasons discussed below, these institutions, as well as foreign banks seeking to gain greater access to the US market, can be expected to play an increasingly prominent role in the bank M&A market unless the environment turns more negative to growth as a result of political, economic, pandemic or other factors.
 Indeed, with concerns over asset quality raised by the pandemic, mergers of equity have become more prominent as banks seek to grow without paying significant premiums.

 More generally, while economic factors affect all M&A, the regulatory environment, encompassing not only the laws and regulations themselves but also the manner of their implementation by the bank regulatory agencies, impacts bank M&A more than virtually any other industry.
-This environment designates the possible participants (very limiting for private equity and non-financial companies), the preconditions for banks to participate (being healthy from a financial and regulatory perspective) and the regulatory burdens facing the resulting institutions.
+For example, the regulatory environment determines the possible participants (very limiting for private equity and non-financial companies), the preconditions for banks to participate (being healthy from a financial and regulatory perspective) and the regulatory burdens facing the resulting institutions.
 Understanding this environment, both generally and as to the specific institutions contemplating a transaction, is critical to evaluating any possible M&A transaction.

 i US-based bank M&A

 Before the financial crisis, regional and global US banks aggressively pursued M&A to increase their geographic and industry coverage and customer base, and to obtain the enhanced operational efficiencies resulting from spreading costs across a large revenue base.
 The financial crisis and Dodd-Frank interrupted this narrative.
 Dodd-Frank, as implemented by the federal bank regulators shortly after the crisis, applied enhanced prudential standards (EPS), including capital-related burdens and resolution planning, on banking institutions, which burdens increase as an institution crosses various asset thresholds (e.g., US$10 billion, US$50 billion, US$250 billion).
-Moreover, deals beyond a limited size would require a US bank with assets above US$50 billion to update its capital plan prior to obtaining regulatory approval for the transaction, while with larger deals the regulators also would require additional information so that they could confirm that a deal would not potentially have an adverse impact on the financial stability of the US.
+Moreover, deals beyond a limited size would require a US bank with assets above US$50 billion to update its capital plan prior to obtaining regulatory approval for the transaction, and the regulators also would require additional information in larger deals so that they could confirm that a deal would not potentially have an adverse impact on the financial stability of the United States.
 All these additional burdens combined to inhibit the traditional drivers of non-organic growth for larger institutions.

-However, inhibitors remain to mergers creating ever-larger US banks.
+Nevertheless, there are still constraints to mergers that create ever-larger US banks.
 The US tailoring rules maintain material additional EPS burdens for banking institutions that cross US$250 billion of assets.
-Thus, given the apparent adverse relationship between the enhanced regulatory burden and the efficiency metric, a regional bank with US$100 to US$200 billion of assets may want to consider acquiring a banking institution small enough to keep it below the US$250 billion asset threshold unless a strong rationale for a larger transaction exists.
-For example, SunTrust and BB&T stated that they believe their close geographic proximity allows significant economies of scale to invest in fintech, and each was by itself approaching US$250 billion of assets and thus likely would have encountered the higher EPS at that level in the near future in any event.
-The acquisition announcement of US$100 billion asset BBVA USA by US$450 billion PNC similarly focused on cost synergies.
+Thus, given the apparent adverse relationship between the enhanced regulatory burden and the efficiency metric, a regional bank with US$100 billion to US$200 billion of assets may want to consider acquiring a banking institution small enough to keep it below the US$250 billion asset threshold unless a strong rationale for a larger transaction exists.
+For example, in the merger of equals between US$215 billion asset SunTrust Banks and US$225 billion asset BB&T Corporation to form Truist, SunTrust and BB&T stated that their close geographic proximity created significant economies of scale that allowed them to invest in fintech, and that each was by itself approaching US$250 billion of assets and thus likely would have encountered the higher EPS at that level in the near future in any event.
 Given the EPS burdens of a particular asset level apply in full to a bank once it crosses that asset level, banks have significant disincentive to barely cross a given EPS asset threshold.
-In other words, from an economies of scale relative to burden perspective, no bank would want to be just one dollar above the asset threshold (i.e., in the case of Truist, US$250 billion) at which point a higher level of EPS burdens applies.
+In other words, from an economies-of-scale-relative-to-burden perspective, no bank would want to be just one dollar above the asset threshold, at which point a higher level of EPS burdens applies.

 ii Foreign bank M&A